-Orange County Drainage District Drainage Criteria Manual and Regulations

-The time-area curve relates the percentage of the watershed contributing runoff at the analysis point to the fraction of the TC, which has elapsed since the beginning of runoff.
+Orange County Drainage District Drainage Criteria Manual and Regulations adopted October 6, 2020 revised December 13, 2022 further revised on June 10, 2025 The time-area curve relates the percentage of the watershed contributing runoff at the analysis point to the fraction of the TC, which has elapsed since the beginning of runoff.
 The entire watershed is considered to be contributing runoff at the outlet when the elapsed time is equal to or greater than the TC.
 This standard curve is applicable as long as extremes in watershed shapes (i.e., very large or very small ratios of watershed length to width) are avoided.
 Calculation of the time- area curve is handled internally by HEC-HMS with a standard time-area curve based on assumed watershed shape.